 When bollards get hit

-Distracted driving is a major issue in North America, accounting for 3,300 deaths and 421,000 injuries in 2012 alone—occurring in both city streets and parking lots.
+Distracted driving is a major issue in North America.
+It accounted for 3,300 deaths and 421,000 injuries in 2012 alone—occurring in both city streets and parking lots.
 Thankfully, a recent push in enforcement and public awareness is starting to lower those numbers.
 The next big hurdle is improving site safety.

-When it comes to vehicle collisions and safety, avoidance is key.
+When it comes to vehicle collisions, the most effective harm-reduction measure is avoidance.
 Often, clear visual markers are enough to direct safe and appropriate driver behavior.
 Most people are willing to follow the rules, but getting their attention can be a challenge.

 A simple sign that reads "Do Not Enter" or "Authorized Vehicles Only" may be enough to deter drivers from entering a fire lane or service entrance.
-Signs can be missed, however, and a clearer, more physical cue can be more effective.
-When it comes to ensuring the safest driver behaviors, street bollards—both impact resistant and flexible—offer proximate visual signals—which can also reinforce other traffic management strategies.
+Signs can be missed, however, and a clear physical cue is more effective.
+When it comes to ensuring the safest driver behaviors, street bollards—both impact resistant and flexible—offer proximate visual signals that reinforce other traffic management strategies.